 By using computers and AL in this way, there are significant improvements in inpatient care.

 It makes sense, doesn’t it?
-If we have a machine that tells us what we need to do and what we don’t in order to prevent, improve, and treat our condition, that makes things easier for us as a patient.
+If we have a machine that tells us what we need to do and what we don’t to prevent, improve, and treat our condition, that makes things easier for us as a patients.
 Not to mention it saves us a lot of time.

 Otherwise, this process can be very bothersome and time-consuming.
-Putting a toll on ophthalmologists who have to go through so many eye photos (there are more than enough of those with diabetes, after all).
+This puts a toll on ophthalmologists who have to go through so many eye photos (there are more than enough of those with diabetes, after all).

 And it’s not like it’s just the United States which is faced with this problem.